FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01_b.md

 ## Running the bash scripts
 * First download the complete folder `tutorial_01/reference_files` to your computer and rename the folder `reference_files` to `tutorial_01`.
 This folder will later on be your workspace which you will open in the Vitis GUI.
   * You can either download this whole Github repository or only the folder `reference_files` using a browser extension like [GitZip](https://gitzip.org).
 * We will first explain the folder structure of the workspace folder `tutorial_01`.
-In the workspace folder you find a bash script `run_demo.sh` which basically starts the two bash scripts `sol1.sh` and `sol2.sh` in the sub-folders `sol1` and `sol2`.
-These sub-folders hold the two variants or solutions (which are in the Vitis terminology two _components_ as explained above).
-What is also very important is the fact that all solutions use the same source code files in the folder `src`.
+In the workspace folder you find two bash scripts `sol1.sh` and `sol2.sh`, which are used to run the two solutions.
+The solutions are stored in the folders `sol1` and `sol2`.
+In these folders the configuration files for the solutions are also stored.
+* All solutions use the same source code files in the folder `src`.
 This folder therefore must not be stored in a component folder but on the workspace level as shown below.

 ```
 tutorial_01
-    run_demo.sh
+    sol1.sh
+	sol2.sh
 	|-src
         ... (sources)
 	|-sol1
-		|-sol1_work
 		sol1_config.cfg
-        sol1.sh
 	|-sol2
-		|-sol2_work
 		sol2_config.cfg
-        sol2.sh
 ```
 * If you look into the bash script `sol1.sh` (`sol2.sh` is basically the same for `sol2`) you will find the following code.
 The first line says that this is a script to be executed as bash shell script.
-The second line sources the necessary settings from the Vitis installation.
-In the third line Vitis HLS is executed in script mode and with the `--config` switch we tell Vitis to use the configuration file, which can be found in the same folder.
+The second line sources the necessary settings from the Vitis installation (check that this is the same path on your computer).
+In the third line Vitis HLS is executed in script mode and with the `--config` switch we tell Vitis to use the configuration file, which can be found in the solution folder.
 The last switch `--work_dir` specifies that this directory should be used for all output of Vitis.
-Do not confuse this directory with the Vitis workspace directory (which is in fact a bit confusing) which is the root directory `tutorial_01` in which we have the two components.
+Do not confuse this directory with the Vitis workspace directory which is the root directory `tutorial_01` in which we have the two components.

 ```
 #!/bin/bash
-source /opt/xilinx/Vitis/2024.1/settings64.sh
+source /opt/xilinx/2026.1/Vitis/settings64.sh
-v++ -c --mode hls --config ./sol1_config.cfg --work_dir sol1_work
+v++ -c --mode hls --config ./sol1/sol1_config.cfg --work_dir sol1
 ```

-* Before you can run the shell scripts you have to make them executable with `sudo chmod a+x run_demo.sh` (in a Linux terminal) and the same also for the two sub-scripts `sol1.sh` and `sol2.sh`.
-* Then go back to the workspace directory `tutorial_01` and execute the top-level script with `./run_demo.sh` (in a Linux terminal).
+* Before you can run the shell scripts you have to make them executable with `sudo chmod a+x sol1.sh` (in a Linux terminal) and the same also for `sol2.sh`.
+Then execute the scripts with `./sol1.sh` (and afterwards `./sol2.sh`) in a Linux terminal.
 You should now see the output of Vitis while it is executed.
 Basically the HLS step is executed for both variants.
 * When Vitis is finished open the Vitis GUI.
-On the Welcome page under _Get Started_ push the `Open Workspace` button.
+On the Welcome page under _Get Started_ push the `Set Workspace` button.
 Navigate to the workspace folder `tutorial_01` and select it.
+Push `Update` in the next window.
-Now you should see the opened workspace as in the following image.
+* Now you should see the opened workspace as in the following image.
 In the _Vitis Components Explorer_ you can see two components `sol1` and `sol2`, `sol1` is selected in the _Flow Navigator_.
 For both components `C SYNTHESIS` has already been executed.

 ![Vitis GUI with opened workspace](images/hls_30.png)